webpack/changelog-v5/README.md

 * Importing async modules with `import` (`experiments.importAsync`)
 * Importing async modules with `import await` (`experiments.importAwait`)
 * The `asset` module type which is similar to the `file-loader`|`url-loader`|`raw-loader` (`experiments.asset`) (since alpha.19)
+  * DataUrls and options related to that are supported since beta.8
 * Emitting bundle as module (`experiments.outputModule`) (since alpha.31)
   * This removed the wrapper IIFE from the bundle, enforces strict mode, lazy loads via `<script type="module">` and minimized in module mode